milaboratory/ptabler/.changeset/deep-parrots-pull.md

 - Introduce migration guide from ptransform to ptabler, detailing key differences and step mappings.
 - Add FillNaExpression for handling null values
 - Enhance HashExpression to support additional encodings and optional bit truncation.
 Introduce 'base64_alphanumeric' and 'base64_alphanumeric_upper' encodings, and implement a 'bits' parameter for controlling output length based on entropy.
 Update related tests to validate new functionality and ensure correct behavior across various hash types and encodings.
+- Add WindowExpression and AggregationType for enhanced window function support.
+Introduce WindowExpression class for generic window function calls and define AggregationType for standard aggregation operations.